Anaboth/dotfiles/README.md

 For i3 is used i3-gaps, i3blocks-gaps-git, conky and xfce4-panel
 For herbstlufwm is used dzen2
 For dwm is used only dwm
-Terminal emulator used is URxvt for all
+For 2bwm is used only 2bwm and its dependencies Terminal emulator used is URxvt for all
 ```